-You can describe the performance constraints for a design module within the FPGA Express Implementation Window.
-Refer to the FPGA Express User's Guide for further information.
+You can describe the performance constraints for a design module within the FPGA Express Implementation window.
+Refer to the FPGA Express online help for further information.

 Register Selection

 The placement of registers and the clocking scheme are important architectural decisions.
 There are two ways to define registers in your VHDL description.
 Each method has specific advantages: